William Inglis & Son: 1990-2022

-Famed auctioneer John Inglis, the third generation of the Inglis family to sell at Newmarket, retired from the rostrum in 1998 and passed away in 2006, aged 88.
+Famed auctioneer John Inglis, the third generation of the Inglis family to sell at Newmarket, retired from the rostrum in 1998 and died in 2006, aged 88.

 Broodmare Milanova - in foal to Encosta de Lago - set a new Southern Hemisphere record for a thoroughbred sold at auction in 2008, with $5 million paid for the daughter of Danehill by Coolmore Stud.
 The final Inglis Easter Yearling Sale to be held at the historic Newmarket premises was April 12, 2017.

 In 2020, Inglis became the first Thoroughbred auction house to host a major yearling sale in a virtual format, with its two-day Inglis Australian Easter Yearling relying entirely on online and phone bidding due to the COVID-19 pandemic.
 The sale was successfully conducted without horses, vendors or buyers at the Inglis Riverside complex, eliciting praise from industry participants worldwide.
 The live stream coverage included video footage of each yearling and two auctioneers in an empty sale auditorium.
 According to the company, its website saw almost 300,000 engagements during the two-day sale from more than 100 countries.
 Prior to the virtual auction, more than 150 yearlings were withdrawn from the catalogue including the 60-strong draft from Arrowfield Stud.